RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

     persistence files available for the recovery process.
 You must make sure that the user redislabs has permissions to access this storage location on each of the nodes.
+- When you use a local persistent storage, make sure to place all the recovery files on each of the cluster nodes.

     **Note**: We highly recommended that you allocate new persistent storage drives for the new cluster nodes.
 However, if you decide to